SteamDatabase/SalienCheat/README.md

 ## Heroku
 1. Fork this repository on your GitHub account.
-2. Create new app with Heroku
+2. Create new app with [Heroku](https://dashboard.heroku.com)
 3. Connect app to GitHub (your fork): your_github_user/SalienCheat
-4. (optional) Enable automatic deploys (each time you merge changes with upstream repo the app redeploys)
+4. (optional) Enable automatic deploys (each time you merge changes from upstream repo the app redeploys)
 5. Deploy branch
 6. In Settings: set SALIENS_TOKEN as a Config Var
 7. In Resources: disable web dyno and enable worker